Vaalley/kohai/specifications.md

 ### B. Media Integration

-- Movie database integration using external API (recommended: TMDB API)
 - Video game database integration using external API (recommended: IGDB API)
+- Optional: Movie database integration using external API (recommended: OMDB API / TMDB API)
-- Unified search interface for both movies and games
+- Unified search interface for all media types

 ### C. Tagging System

 - Users can add up to 3 descriptive words per media item
 - Word validation system to ensure quality (no duplicates, profanity filter)
 - Real-time aggregation of popular tags
-- Visual representation of tag popularity
+- Visual representation of tag popularity when visiting a media item's page

 Example flow:

-1. When a user tags the movie "The Matrix" with ["cyberpunk", "action", "philosophical"]
+1. When a user tags the game "Red Dead Redemption 2" with ["story", "action", "crime"]
    - A UserContribution record is created to track this specific user's tags
    - This enables viewing user's tagging history and enforcing the 3-tag limit
-2. The system then updates the MediaTag record for "The Matrix"
+2. The system then updates the MediaTag record for "Red Dead Redemption 2"
-   - If "cyberpunk" was already used by 5 other users, its count increases to 6
+   - If "story" was already used by 5 other users, its count increases to 6
    - The user's ID is added to the list of users who used each tag
    - This aggregated view powers the tag popularity visualization